Cubium/CppTutorial/Intro/readme.md

 ### Compiling Hello, World!

 Open up your terminal and navigate to the location of `hello.cpp`.
-(Note: If you are using Visual Studio or XCode this section can be ignored, however, I highly encourage you to follow along to learn more about the command line!)
-If you are using VS/XCode simply build and run the project and skip to the *Explanation of the Code* Section.
+(Note: If you are using Visual Studio or XCode this section can be skipped, however, I highly encourage you to follow along to learn more about the command line!)
+If you are using VS/XCode simply build and run the project and skip to the [Explanation of the Code](#explanaiton-of-the-code) section.

 How do we navigate?
 For example, say my `hello.cpp` is located in `Documents`.
 Well, how do we know where we are?
 In Windows, we have a handy bar that shows our location.
 If it reads: `C:\Users\YourUserName` then we know that we are in the C Drive, Users, and our specific folder!
 Well now we want to be able to *change directories*.
 In Linux/OSX type `ls` to display the contents in the directory we are in.
 In Windows, type `dir`.
 You should see a bunch of stuff on the terminal screen.
 What is it?
 This is the contents of the current directory you are in.
 You should see `Documents`, `Downloads`, `Pictures`, etc. Well we want to *change directories* into `Documents`.
 So in order to do that we will type in the terminal: